 #6 – House Mouse (Mus musculus)

 Sometimes referred to as true mice, the house mouse gets its name because it’s most often found cohabiting with humans.
 In fact, it’s actually the second most common mammal in the world after Homo sapien.
+It’s a uniformly brown-grey mouse with surprising intelligence.

 House mice are infamous for leaving women on chairs and brown cupcake sprinkles all over the countertops.
-This type is often responsible for that dead mouse smell in the garage.
+This type is also often responsible for that dead mouse smell in the garage.
 However, despite their shy nature, these little guys can be quite friendly and tend to make great pets.

 One subspecies, Mus musculus Disnicus, is a rare, highly developed breed that tends to walk on its hind legs and averages approximately 2 feet, 3 inches high and 23 to 30 pounds.
 The breed was first discovered in 1928.
 There are only a handful of known examples of this curious subspecies, however they are well cared for and at low risk of extinction.